eBay/tsv-utils/README.md

 * Distinct sampling - This is another streaming mode form of sampling.
 However, instead of each line being subject to an independent selection choice, lines are selected based on a key contained in each line.
 A portion of keys are randomly selected for output, and every line containing a selected key is included in the output.
 Consider a query log with records consisting of <user, query, clicked-url> triples.
 It may be desirable to sample records for one percent of the users, but include all records for the selected users.
 Distinct sampling is specified using the `-k|--key-fields` and `-p|--prob` options.

 `tsv-sample` is designed for large data sets.
 Streaming algorithms make immediate decisions on each line.
 They do not accumulate memory and can run on infinite length input streams.
 Line order randomization algorithms need to hold the full output set into memory and are therefore limited by available memory.
 Memory requirements can be reduced by specifying a sample size (`-n|--num`).
 This enables reservoir sampling, which is often dramatically faster than full permutations.
 By default, a new random order is generated every run, but options are available for using the same randomization order over multiple runs.
-The random values assigned to each line can be printed, either to observe the behavior or even run further customized selected algorithms.
+The random values assigned to each line can be printed, either to observe the behavior or to run custom selection algorithms on the results.

 See the [tsv-sample reference](docs/ToolReference.md#tsv-sample-reference) for further details.